borg-e/Former-Fields-Relics-webmp/README.md

-# Former Fields Relict Review
+# Former Fields Relics Review

 This repository gives acccess to an interactive map showcasing a collection of studies conducted across Europe on Former Fields Relicts.
 The map was compiled from the literature reviewed in the following study :